 This document presents the statutory financial statements for Northampton Borough Council (the Council) for the period 1 April 2016 to 31 March 2017 and gives a comprehensive summary of the overall financial position of the Council giving a true and fair view.
 The Council has a statutory duty to approve and publish this Statement of Accounts document.
 It is, in parts, a complex document which sets out to ensure that the accounts of all Government funded bodies provide comparable and consistent information and comply with International Financial reporting Standards.
 As a result, its format is largely prescribed.

-The final Statement of Accounts will be approved by Audit Committee at its meeting on 11th September 2017.
-This draft version has been signed the Section 151 Chief Finance Officer.
+The final Statement of Accounts will be approved by Audit Committee at its meeting on 27th September 2017.

 The Statements

 The main statements which make up these accounts are as follows: